All pages

 Overview

-This document provides an introduction to integrations supported by Veza Lifecycle Management (LCM), including their capabilities and supported actions.
+This document provides an introduction to the integrations supported by Veza Lifecycle Management (LCM), including their capabilities and the actions they support.
 These integrations enable you to automate identity and access management workflows across your identity sources and target applications.

 Veza's Open Authorization API (OAA) can support provisioning and deprovisioning for applications not natively supported by the Veza platform.
 With OAA, Veza or customers can build integrations to any application that has a suitable and accessible API or integration interface.